grharsha777/Gemini-DevOps-Copilot/DEPLOYMENT_README.md

-# 🚀 Deployment Guide for CodeVortexAI
+# 🚀 Deployment Guide for Gemini DevOps Copilot

 Your CodeVortexAI app with Ganapathi App Builder features is ready for deployment!